kevinzhuang01/srp_2025/_profiles/piercesecola.md

 academic_status: PhD Student
 year_in_program: 4th
 research_area: Applied Mathematics; Data Science; Machine Learning/AI; Mathematics
-major: "I completed my undergraduate degree at NC State University and hold my B.S. in Business Administration with a concentration in supply chain.
-To further bolster my mathematical and analytical capabilities, I then attended a one-year full-time masterâ\x80\x99s program in data science through the Institute of Advanced Analytics at NC State University.
+major: I completed my undergraduate degree at NC State University and hold my B.S. in Business Administration with a concentration in supply chain.
+To further bolster my mathematical and analytical capabilities, I then attended a one-year full-time master’s program in data science through the Institute of Advanced Analytics at NC State University.
 After a stint as a data scientist with Siemens Healthineers, I returned to NC State to pursue a doctorate in operations research to further progress my mathematical skills and fuel my passion of learning.
-I am currently in my fourth year in the OR program with the goal to complete my dissertation in December 2026."
+I am currently in my fourth year in the OR program with the goal to complete my dissertation in December 2026.
-degrees: "B.S.
-Business Administration - Supply Chain â\x80\x93 08/2013-05/2018 â\x80\x93
+degrees: B.S.
+Business Administration - Supply Chain – 08/2013-05/2018 – NC State
-  NC State University M.S.
-Analytics - Data Science â\x80\x93 08/2018-05/2019 â\x80\x93
+  University M.S.
+Analytics - Data Science – 08/2018-05/2019 – NC State University
-  NC State University Ph.D.
-Operations Research [Candidate] - 08/2022-Present â\x80\x93
+  Ph.D.
+Operations Research [Candidate] - 08/2022-Present – NC State University
-  NC State University"
 courses: Given my tenure in academia, I have demonstrated proficiency in a myriad of courses related to mathematics and computer science.
 Notably, I have completed coursework exploring neural network theory and various neural network architectures,